Ananto30/zero/README.md

 *   Zero provides **faster communication** (see [benchmarks](https://github.com/Ananto30/zero#benchmarks-)) between the microservices using [zeromq](https://zeromq.org/) under the hood.
 *   Zero uses messages for communication and traditional **client-server** or **request-reply** pattern is supported.
-*   Support for both **Async** and **sync**.
+*   Support for both **async** and **sync**.
 *   The base server (ZeroServer) **utilizes all cpu cores**.
 *   **Code generation**!
 See [example](https://github.com/Ananto30/zero#code-generation-) 👇

 **Philosophy** behind Zero:

 *   **Zero learning curve**: The learning curve is tends to zero.
-You just add your functions and spin up a server, literally that's it!
+Just add functions and spin up a server, literally that's it!
 The framework hides the complexity of messaging pattern that enables faster communication.
 *   **ZeroMQ**: An awesome messaging library enables the power of Zero.

 Let's get started!